Colin Jerry: Manx music and dance

 Jerry went on to write and edit other books on Manx music, including some of his own original lyrics and translations into Manx.
 Notable amongst his other books is Slongan son Juan y Clague / A Garland for John Clague: A New Book of Old Songs, which he co-edited with John Kaneen in 1988.
 Jerry also led the evolution of the band Celtic Tradition, with its basis in Irish and Scottish music, into Bwoaie Doal ('Blind Boy') which played only music with a Manx provenance.
 This band is today recognised as one of the most influential groups in the early days of the Manx Music revival during the 1970s.

 Jerry was also central to the continued revival of Manx dancing.
 Following a discussion with Mona Douglas in 1975 Jerry created an all-male six-person group to perform 'Mylecharaine's March', a dance which Douglas had collected.
 Jerry named the group 'Bock Yuan Fannee' (literally 'the buck of John the Flayer', an expression referring to walking or a walking stick) and their early practices took place in the kipper yards of Peel.
 As well as 'Mylecharaine's March', they also performed 'The White Boys' play at Christmas, including a six hand longsword dance.
 The group is still in existence today and it is now mixed.

 Jerry was also highly involved in the reorganisation of Yn Chruinnaght in 1977 and also in Manx participation in Inter-Celtic Festivals off the island.
 This included co-ordinating the Manx contribution to the Lorient Festival for many years, and also the Lowender Peran Festival.
 He also took part in the Gaelic Forums that the Celtic League Manx Branch organised in the early 1980s and he contributed articles in Manx (and English), mainly commenting on the cultural scene, for Carn (the Celtic League quarterly journal).

 Jerry also made his instruments, including the harp, which was the instrument that his wife played.
-He was also responsible for introducing the Uillean pipes to Manx traditional music.
+He was also responsible for introducing the uilleann pipes to Manx traditional music.